Recovering shared structure from multiple networks with unknown edge distributions: Numerical experiments

-We repeat this experiment for different values of the number of vertices $n$, the number of networks $N$ and the outlier variance $\sigma_1^2$, and average over 20 replications for each setting.
-Figure~\ref{fig:laplacian} summarizes the results for Frobenius norms; the trends for the other two norms are similar.
+We repeat this experiment for different values of the number of vertices $n$, the number of networks $N$ and the outlier variance $\sigma_1^2$, and average over 50 replications for each setting.
+Figure~\ref{fig:laplacian} summarizes the results for relative improvement measured in Frobenius norm.
+We also computed the relative improvement in spectral and $(2,\infty)$ matrix norms, with similar results (omitted).
 Figure~\ref{subfig:laplacian:var} shows relative improvement as a function of the outlier variance $\sigma_1^2$, for different values of $N$, with $n=200$ fixed.
 Figure~\ref{subfig:laplacian:nvx} shows relative improvement as a function of $n$ while holding the outlier variance $\sigma_1^2$ fixed, again for different values of $N$.
 Figure~\ref{fig:laplacian} suggests two main conclusions.
 First, the relative improvement is never negative, showing that even when the outlier variance is small, there is no disadvantage to using the weighted average.
 Second, even a single outlier with larger edge variance can significantly impact the unweighted average.
-Similar trends to those seen in Figure~\ref{fig:laplacian} apply to the error in recovering $X$, measured in $(2,\infty)$-norm.
+Similar trends to those seen in Figure~\ref{fig:laplacian} apply to the error in recovering $X$.